upgradelabs/invoicexpress-api/README.md

 ### 3.1.1 One-to-One relationship with Laravel::Auth()

-If you wish to have a relation between the InvoiceXpress and your app Users, do the following:
+If you wish to have a relationship between the InvoiceXpress and your app Users, do the following:

 ```bash
 $ php artisan vendor:publish --tag=ivxapi-migrateauth